 - Organic Application:

-- Requirement of nitrogenous and phosphate fertilizers would vary as per the nature of the soil fertility indicated below.
+- The requirement of nitrogenous and phosphate fertilizers would vary as per the nature of the soil fertility indicated below.

 - Inorganic Application: